BitBrushCo/dockerstartertest/README.md

 # dockerstartertest
 ## Introduction
 This “how to” is intended to be followed strictly.
-At first it will appears to be very confusing and may seems like unnecessarily complicated.
-It is confusing as we will be dealing with virtual machine inside a virtual machine all of which will be hosted on top of Windows.
-A successful test result at the end and inline explanation would clear some of the confusion.
-A walkthrough and question and answer session regarding the setup will probably be necessary to clear any remaining confusions.
-We would use a bare minimum Apache Docker image and just a single static html page as our project to demonstrate Docker in this tutorial.
+Main purpose for this tutorial is to enable a new web developer with Docker assuming the developer is using Windows desktop.
+The tutorial will use a simple Apache docker image to demonstrate Docker ways of setting Sandbox for web site development.

 ## Software Installs